 What does Miner exactly do?

 Currently there are more than 2000 US issued ETFs, and this number is growing constantly.
-The Miner is supposed to deliver an ETF that fits the user’s interests by asking three simple questions.
+The Miner is supposed to deliver an ETF that fits the user’s interests by asking two simple questions.
 Once your selections are made, the ETF Miner will try to present you with three options where available.
 It is basically seeking to find: